 “If people quarrel and one person hits another with a stone or with their fist and the victim does not die but is confined to bed, the one who struck the blow will not be held liable if the other can get up and walk around outside with a staff; however, the guilty party must pay the injured person for any loss of time and see that the victim is completely healed.” — Exodus 21:18–19

-This week's Torah portion takes the story in last week's reading, which included the revelation of God at Mount Sinai and the giving of the Ten Commandments, one step further.
-In this reading, we are given a comprehensive list of laws necessary for a healthy, God-centered, God-fearing, just, and equitable society.
-It's not enough to love God in an abstract way; we have to take that love and turn it into faithful living.
+Shortly after the people of Israel received God’s revelation and the Ten Commandments at the foot of Mt.
+Sinai, they then received a comprehensive list of laws necessary for a healthy, God-centered, God-fearing, just, and equitable society.
+It is not enough to love God in an abstract way; we have to take that love and turn it into faithful living.

-One of the laws discussed in this particular reading is about what happens if one person injures another.
-As we might expect, the Bible dictates, "If people quarrel and one person hits another with a stone or with their fist . . . the guilty party must pay the injured person for any loss of time and see that the victim is completely healed."
+Our verses today address a specific situation in which one person injures another.
+As we might expect, the Bible dictates, “If people quarrel and one person hits another with a stone or with their fist . . . the guilty party must pay the injured person for any loss of time and see that the victim is completely healed.”
 The rabbis explain that the guilty party must completely compensate the injured person, including paying for all his medical expenses.
-The Jewish sages also point out that it is from this verse that we learn that a person is permitted to seek out medical attention.
-We are allowed to go to doctors for healing.

 With prayers for shalom, peace,